 The new 13,000 square-foot Birk Center for the Arts (2012) is connected to the south end of the Cecchini Center and includes a visual art studio, atrium, music library, instrument storage, Fine and Performing Arts offices, Dorothy Ling Rehearsal Hall and practice rooms for the Walsh Chorale/Chamber Singers and the Cavalier Pride Marching Band.

-THE ST. JOHN PAUL II CENTER FOR SCIENCE INNOVATION (2015)
+ST. JOHN PAUL II CENTER FOR SCIENCE INNOVATION

 The two-story St. John Paul II Center for Science Innovation (2015) adjacent to the Timken Natural Science Center features new and innovative laboratories and learning spaces to support various programs.
 Additional features include a human anatomy lab with an interactive virtual dissection table, an occupational therapy lab, an advanced chemistry lab, an exercise science lab, a showcase area for science innovation, a faculty lab and much more.

-Walsh University maintains specially designed facilities in five convenient locations for easy access from Canton, Akron, Youngstown or Cleveland: near I-77 on Arlington Road in Akron and near I-71 on Route 18 in Medina, Stark State College in Canton, at The University of Akron –Wayne College Campus and at the Ursuline Center/Canfield in the Mahoning Valley.
+Walsh University maintains specially designed facilities for easy access from Canton, Akron, Youngstown or Cleveland.
 The Undergraduate Degree Completion Programs in Business and in Corporate Communications (the S.P.S.
-Program) are offered at Arlington, Canfield, Medina, Stark State College, the University of Akron - Wayne College Campus and the Main Campus (North Canton); the RN/BSN Program at the Akron Campus; the MAED Program is offered at the Main Campus in (North Canton) the Canfield Campus, a campus near Rome in Castel Gandolfo, Italy, and in Uganda through a partnership with Kisubi Brothers University.
+Program) are offered at Walsh's Akron campus, at Stark State College, and at the Main Campus (North Canton); the RN/BSN Program at the Akron Campus.
+Courses are also available at Walsh's campus near Rome in Castel Gandolfo, Italy, and in Uganda through a partnership with Kisubi Brothers University.
 Advising, registration, and tuition payments are all made at these sites.
 Designed specifically for adults, classrooms are comfortable and conducive to learning.